ibbles/CountryCodes/README.md

 Next up is `stalled-cycles-frontend` and here we get to the interesting part.
 The `std::mismatch` version has 17,145,522 stalled cycles which perf report as 7.68% of all cycles.
 The for-each version has 287,710,712, or 43,76%, cycles stalled in the front end.
+That's significant.
+If correct, the CPU is doing nothing almost half of the time.